-If an employee falls below 18 3/4 hours in a 37.5-hour workweek or 20 hours in a 40-hour workweek, the employee is no longer eligible for GIC benefits.
+If an employee falls below 18.75 hours in a 37.5-hour workweek or 20 hours in a 40-hour workweek, the employee is no longer eligible for GIC benefits.
 GIC health coverage will end at the end of the following month as long as the premiums are paid.
-The employee may elect to continue health coverage through COBRA, Non-Group Conversion or the Massachusetts Health Connector.
+The employee may elect to continue health coverage through COBRA, the municipality’s Section 125 Plan for Non-GIC eligible employees, Non-Group Conversion or the Massachusetts Health Connector.

-Give the employee information on your agency’s Section 125 Plan coverage and give the employee a Health Insurance Responsibility Disclosure (HIRD) form:
+- Give the employee information on your agency’s Section 125 Plan coverage and a Marketplace Notice.

 - Update your payroll system to stop all GIC premium deductions.

 HOURS REINSTATED TO PART-TIME OR MORE

 If an employee resumes at least part-time status (18.75 hours in a 37.5 hour workweek or 20 hours in a 40 hour workweek) after his/her GIC coverage has been terminated, the employee is considered a new hire.
 He/she is subject to the new hire waiting period beginning on the date he/she resumes half to full-time status.
 Follow the NEW HIRE section.
 If an employee resumes at least part-time status before the coverage termination date, coverage will continue uninterrupted.

 When an employee transfers from one state agency to a GIC participating municipality, or from a municipality to another participating municipality or state agency complete the following: